-Take the beautifully produced Аманат from Kazakh band Hassak, which is full of musically intriguing voices, instruments, and spiritual meaning.
+Take the beautifully produced ?????? from Kazakh band Hassak, which is full of musically intriguing voices, instruments, and spiritual meaning.
 There is something intensely satisfying about the guttural throat singing, the collection of intricate, gleaming outfits on the performers, the Turkic language, and the way they all come together to create a cool performance, laden with such power and intrigue.
 All to awaken a sleeping warrior.
-With Аманат, you are witnessing real folklore, right from the heart of Central Asia.
+With ??????, you can get a cinematic experience of folklore right from the heart of Central Asia.

 Take the heavily Westernized musical bubblegum trap antics of Kazakh boy band Ninety One, whose nationality we were able to identify solely because of language.
 Even their looks (complete with dreadlocks) and lovely bad boy personalities are hard to tell, much less their music or rap styles (prrr prrr adlib included), which could have literally blended in with BTS in K-Pop’s Mnet chart if only the language wasn’t so blatantly different from Korean.
 But this time, the K-Pop is Kazakh pop, or as the youth of Kazakhstan spells it, Q-Pop (Qazaq pop).